Pain and Suffering Damages in Iowa

 Note that while defendants are jointly and severally liable for economic damage awards, they are not jointly and severally liable for noneconomic damage awards.
 Iowa has an additional very specific bar on pain and suffering damages if you suffered your injuries in a car accident while committing for fleeing from the commission of a felony and are even 1% at fault for your injuries.

 Considering Filing a Claim?
-Speak to an Attorney for a Free Claim Evaluation
+Speak to an Iowa Attorney Today

 While modified comparative fault will help you recover pain and suffering damages even if you accidentally contributed to your own injury, Iowa has instituted some very specific bars to recovering pain and suffering damages.
-Instead of trying to wrestle through the legalese, speak to an attorney experienced in obtaining pain and suffering damages in Iowa for a free claim review.
+Instead of trying to wrestle through the legalese, speak to an Iowa injury attorney experienced in obtaining pain and suffering damages.

 Contact a qualified attorney.